Ankara 19 Mayıs Stadium: Stands

-In the currently used stadium there are five stands: Gecekondu, Maraton, Saatli, Kapalı and Protokol.
-Gecekondu, Maraton and Kapalı are usually used by the home side supporters.
-Protokol belongs to statesmen and high-level officials from both the home side and the visiting side.
-Saatli is usually spared for the visiting team's supporters.
-Gecekondu is the cheapest part of the stadium.
+In the stadium there were five stands: Gecekondu, Maraton, Saatli, Kapalı and Protokol.
+Gecekondu, Maraton and Kapalı were usually used by the home side supporters.
+Protokol belonged to statesmen and high-level officials from both the home side and the visiting side.
+Saatli was usually spared for the visiting team's supporters.
+Gecekondu was the cheapest part of the stadium.

 Access

-The stadium can be accessed by car, bus, metro, and dolmuş.
-Ulus Metro Station has a stop for the stadium.
+The stadium was situated at a very convenient location; minutes away from the historic city centre and railway station on foot, and accessible easily by various highways, as well as two different metro lines (M1 and M4) and several bus and dolmuş routes.

 Matches and tickets

 There are two types of tickets for the clubs playing in this stadium: seasonal and per match.
 Single match tickets can be purchased online from the Biletix website.